johnpeart/johnpeart.github.io/_blogpost/2024-04-16-eurovision-first-listens.md

   commentary: |
     I am pro-Australia, and pro-Australia in Eurovision.
 Australia remains the best winner we never had.

-    But after [that soaring performance](https://www.youtube.com/watch?v=5ymFX91HwM0) that was denied its rightful winners slot, I have been waiting for something to make me continue to believe in the “Australia is actually part of Europe” project.
+    But after [that soaring performance](https://www.youtube.com/watch?v=5ymFX91HwM0) that was denied its rightful winner’s slot, I have been waiting for something to make me continue to believe in the “Australia is actually part of Europe” project.

     I am sorry to report that this is not it.
 At least, it's not the knock out song I have been waiting for.

     Don't misunderstand me.
 I like the song.
 It's fun.
 It's camp.
 It's got a pulsating rhythm that makes you want to dance to it.
 It's got a didgeridoo!

-    I am all aboard whatever bizarre rocket ship is taking me “to the planets” with “with the Fleetwood Macs and the Janets”.
+    I am all aboard whatever bizarre rocket ship is taking me “to the planets” with “the Fleetwood Macs and the Janets”.

     But this feels like a song made *for* Eurovision.
 That isn't Australia at its best.
-Australia at its best is when it brings songs that might be made for Eurovision, but they sound like they are *at* Eurovision.
+Australia at its best is when it brings songs that sound like they are songs designed for the charts that *just happen to be at* Eurovision.
 That's what [Sound of Silence](https://www.youtube.com/watch?v=5ymFX91HwM0) was.
 That's not what this is.

 - country: "Austria"
   shortcode: "AUT"